-Greece: EBRD approves loan to Energean for oil exploration projects14.
-July 2016. / SEE Energy News
+Greece: EBRD approves loan to Energean for oil exploration projects, SEE Energy News

 The European Bank for Reconstruction and Development (EBRD) signed a deal with Greek sole oil producer Energean Oil & Gas on 20 million dollars loan in order to support existing and future projects.